Tunzale1/forkio/README.md

 -In this task we used mainly BEM metholgy and Gulpfile.js task manager.
-There are also packages (gulp,gulp-sass, browser-sync, gulp-js-minify, gulp-uglify, gulp-clean-css, gulp-clean, gulp-concat, gulp-imagemin, gulp-autoprefixer)
+There are also packages (gulp,gulp-sass, gulp-purgecss, browser-sync, gulp-js-minify, gulp-uglify, gulp-clean-css, gulp-clean, gulp-concat, gulp-imagemin, gulp-autoprefixer)

 -Our team consists of Imanova Tunzala and Karimli Kanan.
-Here you can our tasks which we did.
+Here you can see our tasks which we did.

 -#Task 1_ Imanova Tunzala
 - *Fork App*.